AksharSolanki2697/capstone-project/README.md

 Before, we move on to the EDA, there were a bunch of steps performed in order to clean the data.
 The initial steps were to analyze if there were any null / na values, changing dtype objects with the correct data types (mostly String)

 ### Merge Data
 1. In order to merge the data, I grouped the tags by the Id of the question since a question can have multiple tags.
-I then use the groupby function to merge the dataframes on the `Id`.
+I then used the groupby function to merge the dataframes on the `Id`.
 The Tags were stored as a space-separated string of Tags for every question.
 2. I separated the list into a list of individual tag strings.
 This makes it into a multi-label classification problem where 1 question can have multiple Tags associated with it.

 ### Duplicates